axonivy-market/market/market/connector/sftp/README.md

-**SFTP Connector** is an SFTP client which uses the SFTP protocol to transfer files securely to and from a remote computer.
+Axon Ivy's **SFTP Connector** helps you to accelerate process automation initiatives by integrating secure file transfer into your process work.
+With this SFTP client you can easily transfer files securely to and from a remote computer.
+This connector:

+* uses the SFTP protocol
-SFTP Connector is based on JSch [http://www.jcraft.com/jsch/] to handle the SFTP Connections and Operations.
+* is based on JSch [http://www.jcraft.com/jsch/] to handle the SFTP Connections and Operations
-JSch is a pure Java implementation of SSH2.
+* is a pure Java implementation of SSH2
-JSch allows you to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc., and you can integrate its functionality into your own Java programs.
-JSch is licensed under BSD style license.
+* allows you to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc.
+* makes it easy to integrate secure file transfer into your process work

 ## Demo